cecid/hermes-docs/docs/source/configuration.rst

 +-------------------------------------------------------------------------------------------------------------+---------------------------------------------------------------------------------------------------------------------------------------+

-Original Message Repository (It is a temporary message repository used when Hermes 2 is composing or receiving AS2 messages):
+Original Message Repository (which is a temporary message repository used when Hermes 2 is composing or receiving AS2 messages):

 .. code-block:: xml